 Here are two top reasons why you may want to start requesting a credit card number from your clients:

 As part of your massage therapy practice’s no-show prevention plan, you may already have a cancelation policy in place that requires clients to pay all or a portion of the applicable service fee if they fail to show up for an appointment or don’t cancel in time.
 Getting their credit card number when they book an appointment makes it easier for you to charge this agreed-upon fee if they violate this cancelation policy.
 It also makes post-treatment billing simple.
 Your client can simply authorize you to charge their card and not have to worry about paying on their way out.

 Whenever you request that a client provide their credit card number, always disclose why you’re asking for the information and what you’ll do with it.

 The psychology of sales tells us that the further along a consumer travels on their buyer’s journey, the more likely they are to follow-through.
 Just entering your name on a list doesn’t require much effort or commitment.
 It can be easy to forget your plans or simply change your mind.
 But, each additional step you take to secure an appointment adds to your effort and your commitment.
 Each action your clients take that points toward arriving for their appointment encourages them to keep that appointment.

 Providing your business with their credit card number represents a committed step forward along the buyer’s journey for your clients.

-Requesting a credit card number at the time of booking is a particularly effective method for dealing with clients who have a history of no-shows and ClinicSense’s online scheduling app makes both credit card-backed bookings and pre-payments easy and convenient for you and your clients.
+Requesting a credit card number at the time of booking is a particularly effective method for dealing with clients who have a history of no-shows.
+ClinicSense offers three levels of optional no-show protection to make sure you're covered in case of a no-show.

 Would you like to discover some other ways to reduce your no-shows and get a better handle on your schedule?
 Check out our free ebook, The No-Show Prevention Playbook to learn how to use automated reminders and other strategies to avoid missed appointments.